-Vanderbilt University Commodore Award
+Vanderbilt University Commodore Awards

 Regular full-time staff members holding positions below the director or department head level with at least five years of consecutive Vanderbilt University service may be nominated for the award.
-Previous recipients of the Commodore Award may not win a second time.
+Previous recipients of the Commodore Awards may not win a second time.

-- Overall performance and accomplishments that regularly and consistently far exceed performance expectations, reflecting a high level of service, dedication, conscientiousness, compassion and applied skill.
+- Overall performance and accomplishments that regularly and consistently far exceed performance expectations, reflecting a high level of service, dedication, conscientiousness, compassion, and applied skill.

 - Handling a high impact or critical situation which had important consequences for a department, Vanderbilt University or the community.